Unit 1: Introduction: Responsible conduct of research (RCR), rigor and reproducibility in the complex world of biomedical data science (3 hours)

 Based on the study design that you proposed in part 3.1, develop an analytic plan that can be used to provide quantitative evidence regarding the stated research aims.
 Then conduct a power analysis that supports your study design decisions.

-3.3 Interpreting findings from empirical research
+3.3 Sources of bias and causal interpretation of research findings – Interpreting findings from empirical research

 Learning Objectives:

-Given a statement of research aims, a cohort study, and analysis plan for an observational study, students should be able to identify specific risks for bias, uncertainty, and non-reproducibility due to the observational nature of this study.
-In addition, students should be able to propose some elementary remedies for these challenges.
+- Given a statement of research aims, a cohort study, and analysis plan for an observational study, students should be able to identify specific risks for bias, uncertainty, and non-reproducibility due to the observational nature of this study.

 Assessment Instrument: